EBOOZ/TeamsStatus/README.md

 After completing the steps below, start your Teams client and verify if the status and activity is updated as expected.

 # Known issues:
-* Currently there is a delay between status changes and the update being written to the log due to MS Teams memory caching
+* Currently there is a delay between status changes and the update being written to the log due to MS Teams memory caching.
+Note: I've refined this as much as possible but there is not much that can be done due to the application design.
-* Switching back and forth between the Available status (this is a logic issue I need to find)
+* ~~Switching back and forth between the Available status (this is a logic issue I need to find)~~
-* Not currently tracking all Activity Levels
+* ~~Not currently tracking all Activity Levels~~